Chapter 1: Tattva Viveka – Discrimination of Reality

 Thus, there is a double punishment meted out to us by something.
 No one knows how it happened.
 On the one hand, we do not know the reality.
 On the other hand, we know the unreality.
 It is enough for us.
 No further punishment is conceivable.
 The highest punishment has been meted out to us.
 Consciousness is obliterated by negativing its universality on the one hand and, on the other hand, the externality through space and time in terms of objects is impressed upon us.

 Prati bandho’sti bhātīti vyava hārārha vastuni, tanni rasya viruddhasya tasyot pādanam ucyate (13).
-The creation of a non-existent externality is the real bondage, though it is caused by the actions of the consciousness of Universality.
+The creation of a non-existent externality is the real bondage, though it is caused by the absence of the consciousness of Universality.